Mmdjavad-Dev/just_for_fun/README.md

 # just_for_fun
-This is the first thing I upload on my GitHub khkhkhkhkh ((:
+This is the first thing I upload on my GitHub (: just for fun